ADHD Strategies for Kids

 Toddlers

-• Involving the ADHD toddler in energy burning activities.
-Activities could be structured playtime where proper interaction with others is demonstrated and practiced routinely.
+• Involve your toddler in energy-burning activities.
+Activities could be structured playtime where proper interaction with others is demonstrated.

-• Keeping the child engaged throughout the day with a routine.
-The routine should include meals, educational practice, building social skills, and ensuring that the child is taking naps.
+• Keep your child engaged throughout the day with a routine.
+This should include meals, educational practice, building social skills, and naps.

-• Consistent communication with the toddler about feelings, behaviors, and compulsions.
+• Consistent communication with your toddler about feelings, behaviors, and compulsions.

 Children

-• Involving a child with ADHD in recreational activities wherein they can exercise, build social relationships with other kids, and provide an environment where they can learn how to succeed or fail based on their own merits.
-Such activities could be hobbies, social groups, or in outdoor sports programs.
+• Involve your child in recreational activities where they can exercise and build social relationships.
+These activities also provide an environment where they can learn to succeed or fail.
+While every child will have different interests, you’ll want to consider hobbies, social groups, or outdoor sports programs.

-• Adapting a previously constructed routine when they were toddlers with the new challenges, such as going to school, having homework, going to doctor appointments, and taking medications that will help with their ADHD.
+• Adapt a previously constructed routine (from toddler years) with the new challenges, such as going to school, finishing homework, going to doctor appointments, and taking medications.

-• Demonstrating appropriate behaviors and having conversations with a child about what’s expected and what they should expect when such expectations are not met.
+• Demonstrate appropriate behaviors and have conversations with your child about what’s expected of them.

 Teens

-• Taking medications on their own volition and schedule without parental intervention.
+• Ensure your child takes medications of their own volition, without parental intervention.

-• Coming to terms with their diagnosis and finding ways to communicate it to others.
+• Come to terms with their diagnosis and find ways to communicate it to others.

-• Becoming a part of their own medical care, talking to doctors and health providers about their own concerns and expectations.
+• Become part of their medical care by talking to healthcare providers about their concerns and expectations.

-• Being able to communicate adequately with others either in an academic, professional or social setting.
+• Communicate with others in an academic, professional, or social setting.

-• Meeting goals, deadlines and expectations set out by their teachers, coaches or employers.
+• Meet goals, deadlines, and expectations set by teachers, coaches, or employers.

-• Making clear of social boundaries, especially when it comes to dating, so that the teen is engaging in safe and practical dating habits.
+• Make social boundaries clear, especially when it comes to dating.
+This ensures your child engages in safe and practical dating habits.

 Effective Teaching Strategies for Students with ADHD